LucasColas/AI-Game-Side-Scroller/README.md

 pygame
 ```

 Then you can run "SideScroller.py" and that's it !
 Let the AI play !

-Keep all the files / folders in the same folder projet.
+Keep all the files / folders in the same folder project.